fancyerii/fancyerii.github.io/_posts/2020-11-16-centos-build-tf-en.md

 bazel script complains "unrecognized command line option '-std=c++14'".
 And I found [this issue](https://github.com/tensorflow/tensorflow/issues/32677).
 It says we should use newer gcc version supporting c++14.
 It's very strange that version 1.14 need c++14 while version 2.X don't.

 Then we need to install a newer gcc version.
 CentOS 7 ships with gcc 4.8.5 that's a little bit stale.
 But upgrading gcc is a very complicated thing that so many softwares depend on it.
 For those liking to hack, they can build and upgrade gcc from source.
-I don't like bother myself with it so I use [Developer Toolset 7](https://www.softwarecollections.org/en/scls/rhscl/devtoolset-7/) to install another gcc for me.
+I don't like to bother myself with it so I use [Developer Toolset 7](https://www.softwarecollections.org/en/scls/rhscl/devtoolset-7/) to install another gcc for me.

 ```